solomonj2k12/Web_Store/README.md

 6. Also you will need to create your own super user so use the command "python3 manage.py createsuperuser" to do so

-7. Also if you have taken my whole repo you will need to go into setting.py and remove the # from import env so that the env.py file can be retireved also do both commands in the terminal "python3 manage.py makemigrations" and "python3 manage.py migrate", now the whole project should be ready to run locally but to make life easier find your .bash_aliases file, you might have to show hidden files and in that file add:
+7. Also if you have taken my whole repo you will need to go into setting.py and remove the # from import env so that the env.py file can be retrieved also do both commands in the terminal "python3 manage.py makemigrations" and "python3 manage.py migrate", now the whole project should be ready to run locally but to make life easier find your .bash_aliases file, you might have to show hidden files and in that file add:
 "alias run="python3 manage.py runserver $IP:$C9_PORT" but next do:
 .~/.bash_aliases
 in the terminal to reload the file, so then just type run in your terminal to run the whole project.